On low rank-width colorings: Erd o s-Hajnal property and -boundedness

-\begin{lemma}[Oum and Seymour~\cite{OumSpersonal}] For every positive integer $p$, there exists a constant $\delta=\delta(p)$ such that every $n$-vertex graph of rank-width at most $p$ contains either an independent set or a clique of size at least $n^\delta$. \end{lemma} \begin{proof} Let $\kappa(p):=\frac{1}{\log_2 3+ p}$ and $\delta(p):=\frac{\kappa(p)}{2}$.
+\begin{lemma}[Oum and Seymour~\cite{OumSpersonal}] For every positive integer $p$, there exists a constant $\delta=\delta(p)$ such that every $n$-vertex graph of rank-width at most~$p$ contains either an independent set or a clique of size at least $n^\delta$. \end{lemma} \begin{proof} Let $\kappa(p):=\frac{1}{\log_2 3+ p}$ and $\delta(p):=\frac{\kappa(p)}{2}$.
 We first prove by induction on $n$ that every $n$-vertex graph of rank-width at most $p$ contains a cograph of size at least $n^{\kappa(p)}$.
 Assume $n\geq 3$, for otherwise every graph on at most $2$ vertices is a cograph.
 Let $G$ be an $n$-vertex graph of rank-width at most $p$.
 By \cref{lem:balancedpartition}, $G$ has a vertex bipartition $(A,B)$ where $\cutrk_G(A)\le p$ and $\abs{A}, \abs{B}\geq \frac{n}{3}$.
 Since $\cutrk_G(A)\le p$, there exist $A'\subseteq A$ and $B'\subseteq B$ with $\abs{A'}, \abs{B'}\geq \frac{n}{3\cdot 2^p}$, such that either there are no edges between $A'$ and $B'$, or every vertex in $A'$ is adjacent to every vertex in $B'$.
 By induction hypothesis, $G[A']$ contains a cograph $H_1$ and $G[B']$ contains a cograph $H_2$, both as induced subgraphs, such that $\abs{V(H_1)}, \abs{V(H_2)}\ge (\frac{n}{3\cdot 2^p})^{\kappa(p)}$.
 Note that $G[V(H_1)\cup V(H_2)]$ is a cograph.
 Since $\kappa(p)=\frac{1}{\log_2 3+ p}$, we have $\abs{V(H_1)}+\abs{V(H_2)}\ge 2(\frac{n}{3\cdot 2^p})^{\kappa(p)}= n^{\kappa(p)}$.
 We conclude that~$G$ contains either an independent set or a clique of size at least $(n^{\kappa(p)})^{1/2}=n^{\delta(p)}$. \end{proof}

-\begin{proposition} Every class of graphs that admits low rank-width colorings has the Erd\H{o}s-Hajnal property. \end{proposition} \begin{proof} Let $\CCC$ be the class of graphs in question.
-Fix any $G\in \CCC$, say on $n$ vertices.
-Since $\CCC$ admits low rank-width colorings, there exist functions $N\colon \N\rightarrow\N$ and $R\colon \N\rightarrow \N$, depending only on $\CCC$, such that for all $p$, $G$ can be colored using $N(p)$ colors so that each induced subgraph of $G$ that receives $i\le p$ colors has rank-width at most $R(i)$.
+\begin{proposition} Every hereditary class of graphs that admits low rank-width colorings has the Erd\H{o}s-Hajnal property. \end{proposition} \begin{proof} Let $\CCC$ be the class of graphs in question.
+Fix any $G\in \CCC$, say on~$n$ vertices.
+Since $\CCC$ admits low rank-width colorings, there exist functions \mbox{$N\colon \N\rightarrow\N$} and $R\colon \N\rightarrow \N$, depending only on $\CCC$, such that for all $p$, $G$ can be colored using $N(p)$ colors so that each induced subgraph of $G$ that receives $i\le p$ colors has rank-width at most $R(i)$.
 Let $c$ be such a coloring for $p=1$; then $c$ uses $N(1)$ colors.
+Let $\delta(p)$ be the function defined in \cref{lem:ehbddrw}.
+We define